Is Mnangagwa the most unpopular Zimbabwe leader since independence?

 What an embarrassing record.

-Mugabe toppled the founding leader Ndabaningi Sithole in 1975, in an unconstitutionally move, without even going to Congress.
+Mugabe toppled the founding leader Ndabaningi Sithole in 1975, in an unconstitutional move, without even going to Congress.

 This was after accusing him (Sithole) of betraying the liberation struggle by renouncing it, whilst still in prison, in exchange for his release.